BOB logo

 BTC users trust that tBTC will remain backed on Ethereum, and that the BOB bridge will not steal their funds

-In the event of a malicious smart contract upgrade, there is no exit window for BOB users.
+A centralized admin can create a malicious smart contract upgrade.
+In the event of a malicious smart contract upgrade, there is no exit window for users.
 This means that the admin behind the bridge can steal all funds in the official bridge.

 Data Availability